The Krebs Cycle: Inputs, Outputs, and the Heart of Cellular Respiration

 -

-Therefore, the Krebs cycle isn't solely dependent on glucose; it's a remarkably versatile pathway capable of utilizing energy from various sources, demonstrating its crucial role in metabolic flexibility.
+So, the Krebs cycle isn't solely dependent on glucose; it's a remarkably versatile pathway capable of utilizing energy from various sources, demonstrating its crucial role in metabolic flexibility.
 The entry point for these diverse fuel sources is predominantly acetyl-CoA, showcasing the central role of this molecule in cellular energy production.

 The Krebs Cycle Reactions: A Step-by-Step Breakdown